2025–26 Marshall Thundering Herd women's basketball team

-The 2025–26 Marshall Thundering Herd women's basketball team represents Marshall University during the 2025–26 NCAA Division I women's basketball season.
-The Thundering Herd, led by second-year head coach Juli Fulks, play their home games at Cam Henderson Center as members of the Sun Belt Conference.
+The 2025–26 Marshall Thundering Herd women's basketball team represented Marshall University during the 2025–26 NCAA Division I women's basketball season.
+The Thundering Herd, led by second-year head coach Juli Fulks, played their home games at Cam Henderson Center as members of the Sun Belt Conference.
+They finished the season 28–9, 13–5 in Sun Belt play to finish in fifth place.
+In the Sun Belt tournament, they lost to South Alabama in the fourth round.
+They were invited to the WNIT where they defeated UMBC, Youngstown State, Army, Arkansas State, and Illinois State to become WNIT champions.

 Previous season

 The Thundering Herd finished the season 15–20, 6–12 in Sun Belt play to finish in tie for eleventh place.
 In the Sun Belt tournament, they defeated South Alabama, Texas State, Louisiana, and Appalachian State before losing to Troy in the quarterfinals.